-Coaching for Adolescents, Teens and College Students with ADHD
+for Teens and College Students

-School and its accompanying expectations can sometimes feel like a tremendous burden students and their parents.
+School and its accompanying expectations can sometimes feel like a tremendous burden for students and their parents.
 The time commitments, strenuous course loads, and concerns about the next step, be it college or vocation, can take their toll individually and on family relationships.

 For students who have ADHD, the challenges can be even greater than what their peer’s experience.
 Homework may take longer and be more difficult to manage.
 Creating and maintaining organization may not come easily.
 Managing time to get schoolwork done, having sufficient sleep, and still having quality leisure time may seem like an impossible task.

 It is not unusual for teens and college students to want to take a more active role in managing their own schedules and plans.
 In fact, it is a healthy progression towards independence.
 Parents themselves sometimes grapple with knowing when and how to pull back in order to provide the space their children need to chart their own course.

 A Certified ADHD Coach who is specifically trained and educated in helping young adults can help ease the transition, provide the support and teach the skills necessary to help students succeed and thrive.
 A Coach is not a therapist or a tutor, rather an advocate and partner to help individuals reach their full potential and achieve their goals.

 Teens and College Students Work?